Deploy Laravel application using Vercel

 The most common error is "No Output Directory named 'dist' found".
 This can be resolved by:

-• Creating a dist folder: Create an empty dist folder in your project's root directory and add a .gitkeep file inside it.
-This allows Git to track the empty directory.
+distfolder: Create an emptydistfolder in your project's root directory and add a.gitkeepfile inside it.
+This allows Git to track the empty directory. - Vercel Output Directory Setting: In Vercel's project settings, ensure the "Output Directory" is correctly set (often to

 This guide provides a general approach.
 Refer to the original articles for more detailed explanations and potential variations in the configuration steps.
 Remember to always prioritize secure handling of sensitive information like API keys and database credentials.